keploy/java-sdk/README.md

     - `DENOISE`            (default DENOISE = false)
       **Note:** By enabling denoise, it will filter out noisy fields for the testcase.
     - `RUN_TEST_BEFORE_RECORD` (default RUN_TEST_BEFORE_RECORD = false)
-      **Note:** It is used to maintain the same database state.
+      **Note:** It is used to maintain the same database state when mocking is disabled.

 - **Generate testcases**
     - To generate/capture TestCases set and run your application.
         1. Set `KEPLOY_MODE = record` (default "off")
         2. Run your application.
         3. Make some API calls.